How to Get Vitamin C for Immune Support, Stress Resilience, and Anxiety Relief

 - Naturelo, Vitamin C Organic Acerola Cherry with Citrus Bioflavinoids

-The best way to get a high-quality C may be in a food-sourced multivitamin such as that made by Garden of Life where you can take it in with the B complex of vitamins also.
+The best way to get a high-quality C may be in a food-sourced multivitamin, such as that made by Garden of Life, where you can take it in with the B complex of vitamins also.
 (Both vitamin C and B complex are helpful for lowering anxiety and increasing stress resilience.)

-Recommended Amounts for Vitamin C
+Recommended Daily Amounts of Vitamin C for Men and Women

 Vitamin C has different Recommended Daily Amount (RDA) values for smokers and non-smokers.